Skip to Content

 Pair of Barred Owls

 Other sounds owls make are screaming and screeching.
-These sounds are similar compared to the hoots mates exchange back and forth because some owls will communicate with screeches and screaming instead of hooting.
+These sounds are similar to the hoots mates’ exchanges of back and forth because some owls will communicate with screeches and screaming instead of hooting.

 The rarest sound is probably the hoot.
 This sound is produced when an owl gets spooked.
-If an owl were to spot someone or something out of the ordinary in its territory and think it’s a threat, owls will start to let out a lower-pitched barking noise.
+If an owl were to spot someone or something out of the ordinary in its territory and think it’s a threat, it would start to let out a lower-pitched barking noise.

-Owls have even been known to growl at predators when they feel threatened.
+Owls can shriek, whistle, and growl when needed.
+They mostly growl at predators when they feel threatened.
 This can sound shorter and lower-pitched than a lot of other sounds these birds make.

 Learn more: Owl Symbolism & Meaning